Vixtorbir/Ninja-CamareroUnaRubia/README.md

 - Custom assets
 - 4 NPC's with dialogues and branching

--All game assets are made by our-
+-All game assets are made by ourselves-